cfpland/frontend/content/guides/08-pre-conference.md

 Not every employer is as generous about speaking.
 Some will make you take personal days when you go to a conference, and others will make you show your presentation to the PR or legal department first to ensure you aren't saying anything untoward.
 On the other hand, some companies will be thrilled that you're representing them as a speaker and giving them a little free visibility in the community.

-Either way, address it early, and figure out what you need to do to get their compliance.
+Either way, address it early and figure out what you need to do to get their compliance.

-### 2. Double check the dates with the organizers
+### 2. Double-check the dates with the organizers

 Organizing a conference is hard work, and sometimes things have to change for unforeseen reasons.
-While rare, it's possible that your session could be cut, the conference may have to change its start date or location, or it may get cancelled entirely.
+While rare, it's possible that your session could be cut, the conference may have to change its start date or location, or it may get canceled entirely.

-Before you spend any money or take time off work, double check with the organizers.
+Before you spend any money or take time off work, double-check with the organizers.
 They also may have a special process for you to go through in order to qualify for reimbursement.

 ### 3. Book flights and hotel rooms

 Once you've touched base with the organizers, you can go ahead and book any flights or hotel rooms.
 If you haven't already, now is the time to lock in who will be paying for the trip: the conference, your employer, or you personally.

-In my experience, less than half of the tech conferences listed on CFP Land cover travel and hotel cost for speakers (if you want to be sure they do, you can use the [filters on CFP Land](/conferences/) to check before you apply).
+In my experience, less than half of the tech conferences listed on CFP Land cover travel and hotel costs for speakers (if you want to be sure they do, you can use the [filters on CFP Land](/conferences/) to check before you apply).

 > Reach an agreement with the organizers on what level of reimbursement they’ll provide before you accept their offer.
 This is more important with international travel.
 > _[Nick Heiner](https://hackernoon.com/how-and-why-to-speak-at-tech-conferences-1d50a3f548e0)_